 November 19 – December 22: 9 a.m. – 5 p.m.

-If you do head to Good Boy Farms, you should definitely stop at the Henderson Holly Farm on Whidbey Island as well.
-They have incredible log reindeer and of course, lots of holly in the form of wreaths, swags, and fresh boxed holly for your decorating needs.
+Once you have your tree, don’t miss a stop at the Henderson Holly Farm on Whidbey Island.
+Their decorations are beautiful and fun.
+They have everything from wreaths and swags to fresh boxed holly and little log reindeer!
 They no longer ship, so take the drive, enjoy the scenery and bring home a box full of cheer.
 For more information, visit the Henderson Holly Farm website.